liamoshaughn/Rust-Advanced-Encryption-Standard/readme.md

 - 🔓 **No semantic security** - Identical plaintext blocks produce identical ciphertext
 - 📚 **Educational purposes only** - Demonstrates core AES concepts only

-**Do not use** for protecting sensitive data.
-Future versions may implement secure modes like CBC or GCM with proper authentication.
+**Do not use** for protecting sensitive data use another mode like CBC by calling -m cbc.
 Even still this implementation is unlikely to be audited/verified and should not be used on real-world data.

 A command-line tool for AES encryption/decryption, written in Rust.